 Whether your child is more dominant, or more submissive, ask them both separately, “What skills do you think you have that can help this situation?
 How can we make sure you both feel good about how you solved your problem?”

 Once you’ve worked through some of the answers to these questions you can help encourage a quiet and safe atmosphere for the two of them to talk when they are both calm.
 (If your child is believing some of the hurtful things that are said during arguments you can also offer strategies for sorting through some of the hurtful words that are said to them.)
 Build the values and skills kids need to speak up for themselves in a way in which everyone feels cared for.

 Our kids don’t usually “hear” us well when they are in the midst of conflict.
 Their adrenaline is up and they are seeking to win whatever battle they are fighting.
 Carve out time when your kids are well-rested and well-fed to teach them how to resolve conflict.

-- If an interaction ended poorly, you can use do-overs to re-do it in a way that ends well.
-This will allow the more dominant child to feel like a hero and the more submissive child to feel well cared for and heard.
+- If an interaction ends poorly, you can use do-overs to re-do the conflict in a way that ends well.
+This can help the more dominant child to feel respectful and the more submissive child to feel well cared for and heard.